Texas: High Island Migration Short Tour - Birding Tour

 Days 2-4: High Island, Anahuac NWR, and the Bolivar Peninsula

 We head down and start the day at Boy Scout Woods, Houston Audubon Society’s outstanding reserve on High Island.
 High Island is one of the absolute hotspots for spring migration on the Upper Texas Coast.
 This oak woodland atop a hill caused by a rising salt dome is surrounded by coastal prairie.
 After the roughly 600-mile, 18-hour flight across the Gulf of Mexico, this is the first patch of woodland the birds see.
-Most of the birds touch down in the mid-afternoon, and our guides will have spent the night at the Tropical Birding High Island Information Center getting the lowdown on what super-hot target birds have arrived.
+Most of the birds touch down in the mid-afternoon, and our guides will have spent the days prior getting the lowdown on what super-hot target birds have arrived.
 We’ll hope for a few rarities amongst loads of small passerines including Mourning Warbler, Painted Bunting, Swainson’s Warbler, Prothonotary Warbler, Blue Grosbeak, Kentucky Warbler, Hooded Warbler, Yellow-throated and White-eyed Vireo.
 In the middle of the day, when many of last night’s wave have left, we continue up to Anahuac NWR, a fantastic site for shorebirds and waterfowl.
 We’ll be on the lookout for Long-billed Dowitcher, Hudsonian Godwits, and Buff-breasted Sandpipers alongside more common birds Roseate Spoonbill, White Ibis, and five rail species.
 By 3 pm, we head back towards High Island, where we expect the next wave of birds to have just arrived, and we’ll bird the Smith Oaks Reserve until dark.
 We’ll finish the day with swarms of Common Nighthawk hunting over the town of High Island.
 Return to Winnie for the night.

 Day 5: Pineywoods and departure